Centre College: Academics

 Centre offers a liberal arts education, requiring the completion of a general education curriculum and a major area of study.
 The college hosts active chapters of Phi Beta Kappa and Omicron Delta Kappa, and has produced over 70% of Kentucky's Rhodes Scholars in the last 50 years.
 Centre produces Fulbright, Goldwater, Rotary, and other major fellowship winners on a consistent basis, especially relative to the small size of its student body.
 From 2001 to 2011 the college produced 24 Fulbright winners, six Goldwater Scholars, 11 Rotary International Ambassadorial Scholars, three National Science Foundation Graduate Research Fellows, an Udall Scholar, a Rhodes Scholar, and a Mitchell Scholar.
 Centre's consistent four-year graduation rate of more than 80 percent is in the top 50 nationally and the highest of any Kentucky college or university.

 Admission to Centre is competitive.
 For the class of 2018, incoming first-years had a midrange ACT score of 26–31, with an average ACT score of 29.
 Fifty-four percent of incoming students ranked in the top 10 percent of their high school graduating class.

 Classes operate on a 4-1-4 schedule.
 Students take four courses each during the fall and spring semesters and one course during CentreTerm, which is a three-week period of intensive study during January.
 CentreTerm offers students an opportunity to study abroad, pursue an internship, or take unique, atypical courses.
-For instance, "The Art of Walking," a course involving the exploration of Immanuel Kant's "Critique of Judgment" while hiking through the Central Kentucky landscape, has garnered national attention as a signature class at Centre.
+For instance, "The Art of Walking", a course involving the exploration of Immanuel Kant's "Critique of Judgment" while hiking through the Central Kentucky landscape, has garnered national attention as a signature class at Centre.

 Degrees offered

-In addition to 27 majors and 28 minors, Centre offers double majors, which about 25% of graduates complete, self-designed majors, and dual-degree engineering programs with Columbia University, University of Kentucky, Vanderbilt University, and Washington University in St. Louis.
+In addition to 29 majors and 38 minors, Centre offers double majors, which about 25% of graduates complete, self-designed majors, and dual-degree engineering programs with Columbia University, University of Kentucky, Vanderbilt University, and Washington University in St. Louis.
 Centre is one of only a few colleges to offer a glassblowing program through its art department.

-The Centre Commitment

-The Centre Commitment guarantees students who meet the college's academic and social expectations an internship or collaborative research experience, study abroad experience, and graduation in four years.
-If a student is unable to secure the components of the Centre Commitment within four consecutive years of enrollment, the college will provide up to an additional year of study tuition-free.